7 Herbs That Enhance Autophagy and Cellular Healing

 The desire to reduce pain, increase energy, lose fat, and improve mental clarity are some of the main reasons people visit my office.
 Chances are, your health goals include some or all of these wishes as well.
 In order to achieve these goals, you need to enhance autophagy and cellular healing in your body.

 Autophagy is your body’s natural method of detoxification.
 It happens when your body recycles and gets rid of old and unhealthy cells allowing the creation of new and healthy cells to replace them.
-While fasting, fasted exercise, and eating a ketogenic diet are three of the most powerful ways to enhance autophagy, we can’t forget about the importance of anti-inflammatory herbs to enhance autophagy and improve your health.
+While fasting, fasted exercise, and eating a ketogenic diet are three of the most powerful ways to enhance autophagy, we can’t forget about the importance of anti-inflammatory herbs and compounds to enhance autophagy and improve your health.

 In this article, you will learn what autophagy is, its benefits, and the power of fasting when it comes to enhanced autophagy.
-I will share with you my favorite anti-inflammatory herbs that enhance autophagy and cellular healing.
+I will share with you my favorite anti-inflammatory herbs and compounds that enhance autophagy and cellular healing.

 What Is Autophagy